1. GLOBAL ASTROPHYSICS

 Consequently, many criticisms could be made of Global Physics, but not that of being an ad hoc theory –unless it is ad hoc for physical reality in its various manifestations.

-If creating a new theory of everything is quite an adventurous task in itself, even more so is that of analyzing how it affects a rather speculative topic such as Astrophysics and Cosmology, taking into account all the unknowns of recent observations of the Universe.
+If creating a new theory of everything is quite an adventurous task in itself, even more so is that of analyzing how it affects a somewhat speculative topic such as Astrophysics and Cosmology, taking into account all the unknowns of recent observations of the Universe.

 In this book following elements can be highlighted: